nballou/nickballou/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications"
-subtitle = ""
+subtitle = "I've only been doing this for a little while, so this is all there is so far!
+Check back soon for more :)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.